 20. US prisons are jam-packed.

 It’s thought that around 25% of all prisoners on the planet are jailed in the US.

-Oranges never used to be orange in colour at all.
-In fact, the very first orange fruits were greenish in colour, and some that grow across the hotter countries of the world still are.
-This is all to do with whether or not the oranges you are pick are hybrids or not!
+Oranges never used to be orange in color at all.
+The very first orange fruits were greenish, and some that grow across the hotter countries of the world still are.
+This is all to do with whether or not the oranges you pick are hybrids or not!

-Kleenex tissues actually had a very different purpose when they were first designed and produced.
+Kleenex tissues had a very different purpose when they were first designed and produced.
 They were used as cushioning and filtering for gas masks during the First World War.
-As the gas mask itself evolved over time, Kleenex tissues later took on the alternative purpose you know them for today.
+As the gas mask itself evolved, Kleenex tissues later took on the alternative purpose you know them for today.

 Not got a toaster to hand, but plenty of slices of bread?
 We’d not advocate heading into a lightning storm at any cost, but it’s thought that a bolt of lightning will instantly toast more than 100,000 slices of bread at any one time.
 That’s a lot of toasty power in one strike!